AkshayKumarGaurav/Travel-At-Ease/README.md

 # Travel At Ease

-This website is a clone of Orbitz, where user can book hotels,flights and places where can visit in any specific place by going in Thing ToDo page.
+This website is a clone of Orbitz, where user can book hotels, flights and users can also find some special/famous places in a city, where they should go and it is done by just checking our Thing To Do page.

 <h3>Live Demo Link https://travelatease.netlify.app/ </h3>